tungtose/sickle_ui/README.md

 ```

 > [!TIP]
-> The snippets also supports tab points, so you can quickly name the widget and plugin in a consistent manner.
+> The snippet also supports tab points, so you can quickly name the widget and plugin in a consistent manner.

 Now, our widget component is no longer just a tag.
 It now has a reference to a label sub-widget: